Damien Harris: New England Patriots

-Harris was selected by the New England Patriots in the third round with the 87th overall pick of the 2019 NFL Draft.
+Harris was selected by the New England Patriots in the third round with the 87th overall pick of the 2019 NFL draft.
 He made his professional debut in the team's Week 7 33–0 victory over the New York Jets, rushing for 12 yards on four carries.
 It would be his only carries for the season as he was a healthy scratch for most of his rookie season.

-2020 season

 On September 7, 2020, Harris was placed on injured reserve with a broken finger.
 He was activated on October 5, 2020.
 In Week 4 against the Kansas City Chiefs, he had 17 carries for 100 rushing yards in the 26–10 loss.
 In Week 8, against the Buffalo Bills, he had 16 carries for 102 rushing yards and his first career rushing touchdown in the 24–21 loss.
 In Week 10, Harris rushed the ball 22 times for 121 yards, both career highs, helping lead the Patriots to a 23–17 upset victory over the Baltimore Ravens on Sunday Night Football.
 He was placed back on injured reserve on January 2, 2021.
-He finished the season as the Patriots leading rusher with 691 yards and two touchdowns through 10 games.
+He finished the season as the Patriot's leading rusher with 691 yards and two touchdowns through 10 games.

-2021 season

 Harris was the team's primary starter for the 2021 season.
-He started the first nine games of the season, though a concussion sustained in Week 9 kept him out the Week 10 game against the Cleveland Browns.
+He started the first nine games of the season, though a concussion sustained in Week 9 kept him out of the Week 10 game against the Cleveland Browns.
 He returned as the starter for Week 11.
 He had 100+ yard performances in Week 1 against the Miami Dolphins, Week 6 against the Dallas Cowboys, and Week 7 against the New York Jets.
 He was mostly ineffectual, however, during the Week 3 and 4 losses against the New Orleans Saints and the Tampa Bay Buccaneers respectively, being held to only 10 total yards rushing combined between the two games.
 Starting in Week 8, he began to split carries with backup Rhamondre Stevenson.
-He finished the season with a career-high 929 rushing yards and second in the league with 15 rushing touchdowns.
+He finished the season with a career-high 929 rushing yards and was second in the league with 15 rushing touchdowns.

-2022 season

 Harris entered the 2022 season as the Patriots starting running back, with Rhamondre Stevenson close behind him.
 A hamstring injury suffered in Week 5 slowed down his production and allowed Stevenson to overtake him as the lead back, but still split carries with the second-year player.
 He suffered a thigh injury in Week 12 and missed the next four games.
 He finished the season with 462 rushing yards and three touchdowns.